TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 8/Ecclesiastes 8.13.md

 ---

-but it shall not be well with the wicked, neither shall he prolong [his] days, [which are] as a shadow; because he feareth not before God.
+But it shall not be well with the wicked, neither shall he lengthen days like a shadow; because he doesn't fear God.